abdullahjamal1/battleshipBoardGame/README.md

 Technologies used :- HTML, CSS, JavaScript (object-oriented)
 _________________________________________________________________________________________________________
  # Features
- * graphical and interative GUI
+ * graphical and interactive GUI
- * background animation
  * supports random island generation on sea using DFS with number of island blocks being customizable
  * supports auto-arrange, which arranges all ships randomly on grid
  * supports single-player